 For the Primary 5s, this will be a jump from their usual 15 or 16 marks to 30.
 Now, it isn’t that easy to score!

-Below is an example of an oral using the TREES approach.
+Example of an oral using the TREES approach.

 Would you go for this workshop?